-The Harvard School of Public Health seems to think that the most likely cause for the honeybee deaths is the use of a pesticide called imidacloprid, which belongs to a group of chemicals called neonicotinoids.
-These chemicals have a structure that is based on the nicotine molecule.
+Researchers at the Harvard School of Public Health think that the most likely cause of honeybee deaths in colony collapse disorder is the use of a pesticide called imidacloprid.
+This belongs to a group of chemicals referred to as neonicotinoids.
+The chemicals have a structure that is based on the nicotine molecule.

 Bees are exposed to imidacloprid or another pesticide in the neonicotinoid family when they collect nectar from flowers or when they eat high fructose corn syrup.
 This syrup is often fed to bees by beekeepers.
 Corn in the United States is generally treated with a neonicotinoid pesticide, which contaminates the syrup made from the corn.

 Imidacloprid affects the central nervous systems of insects.
 It blocks the transmission of nerve impulses in nicotinergic neuronal pathways, which are very common in insects but much less common in humans and other mammals.